ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

     * **Static IP addresses**
     ![NLB Routing](/diagrams/nlb_routing.png)
     * A Network Load Balancer deploys virtual nodes in each subnet it's associated with, associates those nodes to an Elastic IP address, and points to a Target Group of EC2 instances that can be managed by an Auto-Scaling Group.
 When one of those instances goes down, the Auto-Scaling Group will deploy a new instance based on the Launch Template associated with the ASG.
+    * BYOIP - Bring your own IP.
+Can assign your own IP to NLP, doing so removes the need to update and existing whitelists
   * Classic Load Balancer - EC2-Classic network only.
 Doesn't support path-based routing or host-based routing.
   * Gateway Load Balancer
     * Layer 3 - listens for all packets on all ports.